Updated January 6, 2022.

-Winter is here and drop-in outdoor ice skating in Hamilton is back.
-Effective December 26, 2020, City of Hamilton ice rinks will begin extended hours of operation and are staffed between 10 am and 10 pm daily.
+Winter is here and drop-in outdoor ice skating rinks in Hamilton are back.
 Staff are on-site at City-operated outdoor rinks to maintain the ice and monitor COVID-19 safety measures.
 Outdoor ice rinks are weather dependent, during extended periods of above 0-degree temperatures, ice conditions may require closure.
 Closure notifications will be posted both online and at the park.
-All scheduled ice sessions are cancelled during closures.
-Tickets become available 7 days in advance.
-Skaters with reservations are to arrive no later than 15 minutes after the scheduled session time or tickets will be forfeit due to the popularity of these skates.

 - Bernie Morelli – Serafini Family Outdoor Ice